nicolas-gervais/data-augmentation-with-gan-and-vae/README.md

 4. Here is the [adversarial auto encoder](https://github.com/nicolas-gervais/data-augmentation-with-gan-and-vae/blob/master/Adversarial%20Auto%20Encoder.ipynb).
 5. Here is the [Wasserstein GAN](https://github.com/nicolas-gervais/data-augmentation-with-gan-and-vae/blob/master/Wasserstein%20GAN.ipynb).
 6. The [Softmax GAN](https://github.com/nicolas-gervais/data-augmentation-with-gan-and-vae/blob/master/softmax%20gan.ipynb) worked out pretty well.
+7. The [Deep Convolutional GAN](https://github.com/nicolas-gervais/data-augmentation-with-gan-and-vae/blob/master/Deep%20Convolutional%20GAN.ipynb) has worked but its performance is quite low.
 ## TO DO
-- [x] Train a Keras Model
+- [x] Train a Tensorflow convolutional neural network as classifier
-- [ ] Create a GAN to generate human faces
+- [x] Create a GAN to generate human faces
 - [ ] Explore other generative methods
 - [ ] Train CNNs to see if the accuracy is better with the generative methods
 - [ ] Fix the Pytorch CNN